lucioanneoalex/PortfolioInReact/README.md

 The `validationSchema` is a Yup schema that validates the form fields.
 The validation rules are as follows:

 - `firstName`: required field.
-Otherwise, the error message should be "Required".
+Otherwise, the error message is "Required".
 - `email`: required field and a valid email.
-If empty, the error message should be "Required".
-If not a valid email, the error message should be "Invalid email address".
+If empty, the error message is "Required".
+If not a valid email, the error message is "Invalid email address".
 - `type`: Optional field
 - `comment`: required field and with a minimum of 25 characters.
-If empty, the error message should be "Required".
-If less than 25 characters, the error message should be "Must be at least 25 characters".
+If empty, the error message is "Required".
+If less than 25 characters, the error message is "Must be at least 25 characters".

 b) **The `Input` components from Chakra UI are controlled components**.